 THE MYTH OF BOANN AND DAGDA

-Boann gave birth to a son and named him Angus, which means ever young.
+At the completion of her days and months, Boann gave birth to a son and named him Angus, which means ever young.
+Destiny had marked this child for great things.
 He would become a healer of souls, the god of love and poetry and ecstasy.
 However, knowing that it was dangerous for them to raise their son together, Boann and Dagda separated the next day and the fairy folk carried the baby Angus to a secret place far, far away.

 ||Boann and Dagda are deities of the Tuatha Dé Danann, the God-like ancestors of the Celts.
 Boann is a fertility goddess associated with the River Boyne.
 Boann means Illuminated One of the sacred White Cow.
 Her mate is the powerful Nuada (also known as Elcmar or Nechtan), who was keeper of the sacred well.
 Dagda, which means All father, is the god of abundance.
 He possesses three magic objects.
 The living harp with which he controls the seasons and the weather.
 The cauldron of endless abundance.
 A two-headed club which can both create and destroy.
 His mate is the fearsome triple goddess of war, the Morrigan.